What is Test Engineering?

 What does a Test Engineer do?

-Test Engineers will do a mixture of manual and automated testing.
-Manual testing includes performing tests that have been scripted and exploratory testing.
+Test Engineers will perform a mixture of manual and automated testing.
+Manual testing includes performing tests that have been scripted as well as exploratory testing.
 Exploratory testing relies on business knowledge, human observation skills, inquisitiveness, and experience to find bugs in a system which are sometimes hard to identify by scripted tests alone.
 A test plan regulates the workflow of testing engineers.
 Some of their responsibilities include:

-- Defect reports – one of the main responsibilities is to document all instances found where requirements have not been met.
+- writing defect reports – one of the main responsibilities is to document all instances found where requirements have not been met

-- Daily reports – the team lead should be kept informed about testing activities daily
+- Creating daily reports – the team lead should be kept informed about testing activities daily

-- Contribute to test planning, strategy, and approximation – highly experienced senior test engineers will do this.
+- contributing to test planning, strategy, and approximation – highly experienced senior test engineers will do this

 Tell me more about test automation

 An automated test is a script that allows a test engineer to run tests automatically.
 Another test role, the Software Development Engineer in Test, focusses almost exclusively on automating tests.
-Some Test Engineers also will create automated tests, others work solely on manual and exploratory testing.
-Automated testing aims to free valuable time spent on routine testing activities and regression in order that more valuable activities that require a human can be done instead.
+Some Test Engineers will also create automated tests, others work solely on manual and exploratory testing.
+Automated testing aims to free valuable time spent on routine testing activities and regression, prioritising more important activities that require a human.
 Test automation activities include:

 Tell us more about the Test Engineer’s roles and responsibilities within the Software Development Lifecycle…

 The relationship between the testing team and other teams in a software development department has evolved from Waterfall to Agile.
-The Waterfall methodology separates the software developers and locks them in their domain with specifies roles and responsibilities.
-Testing is planned by them separately from developers.
-They have some interaction but are ‘staying mainly in their lane.’
+The Waterfall methodology separates the Software Developers and locks them in their domain with specified roles and responsibilities.
+Testing is planned by them, separately from developers.
+They have some interaction but mainly stay in their lane.

-However, in DVLA, proactivity is expected from the test engineers since they share the development team’s aim to guarantee the quality of the software product.
-This is part of the overall Agile approach to software development.
+In DVLA, proactivity is expected from the test engineers since they share the development team’s aim to guarantee the quality of the software product – this is part of the overall Agile approach to software development.
 The Agile environment, where final product quality is a collective responsibility, is much more collaborative than Waterfall.
-Every team is almost equally involved, all can share ideas, developers are involved in testing, and all communication with the business analyst, client, product owner, and others.
+Every team is almost equally involved and all can share ideas.
+Developers are involved in testing as well as all communication with the Business Analyst, client, product owner, and others.

-These days, the role of a test engineer is gaining more power both within a software development project team and within an organisation.
-They are becoming full-stack software quality assurance engineers combining domain knowledge, testing experience, and technical skills with direct involvement in several development processes.
-The impact they provide results in higher levels of a software product quality.
+These days, the role of a Test Engineer is gaining more power both within a software development project team and within an organisation.
+They are becoming full-stack software quality assurance engineers, combining domain knowledge, testing experience, and technical skills with direct involvement in several developmental processes.
+The impact they provide results in higher levels of software product quality.

 What skills do you look for in a good Test Engineer?